Optimal Algorithms for Stochastic Complementary Composite Minimization: Analysis of the restarting algorithm

 \section{Analysis of the restarting algorithm}

-\begin{proof} {\em of Theorem \ref{Restarting Algorithm}.} We will analyze the output after the first $n$ rounds of length $K = \lceil (2K_1)^{\frac{1}{\alpha}} \rceil$, and then after the remaining $T$ iterations.
-We first notice that from lemma \ref{lemma restarting}, we have a recursive form for the proximal function.
-We consider the $k$-th restarting point $x_{1}^{k}$:
+\begin{proof} {\em of Lemma \ref{lemma restarting}.} The proof is composed into two parts, we will first analyze the output in the $n$ rounds of fixed length $K = \lceil (2K_1)^{\frac{1}{\alpha_1}} \rceil$ after each iteration.
+Then once the initialisation error(related to $K_1$) is considerably reduced, we will analyse the output after the remaining $T$ iterations to show that the complexity costs for other terms (related to $K_2,K_3,K_4$) have at most doubled.

+For the first $n$ iterations rounds, we notice that the assumption in the lemma \ref{lemma restarting} provide a recursive form for the proximal function.
+If we call $x_{1}^{k}$ the restarting point that we use for the $k$-th round and $x_{K+1}^{k}$ the output: